-Students shall not arrive at school before 7:20 a.m. and classes begin at 7:50 a.m. and students are dismissed at 2:50 p.m. each day.
+Students shall not arrive at school before 7:45 a.m. and classes begin at 8:00 a.m. and students are dismissed at 2:45 p.m. each day.
 The following rules shall apply, and failure to abide by the rules may result in discipline:

-- Students shall not run, talk loudly, or yell in the hallways nor shall they push, shove, or hit others. - Students shall not write on walls, desks, or deface or destroy school property. - Chewing of gum is not permitted in the school building. - Skateboards are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school. - No electronic devices are permitted without permission from the principal.
+- Hats and bandanas shall not be worn in the building.
+Any hat brought to school shall be removed before entering. - Students shall not run, talk loudly, or yell in the hallways nor shall they push, shove, or hit others. - Students shall not write on walls, desks, or deface or destroy school property. - Chewing of gum is not permitted in the school building. - Skateboards are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school. - No electronic devices are permitted without permission from the principal.